Parametrised collision-free optimal motion planning algorithms in Euclidean spaces

 \section{Abstract}

-We present optimal parametrised motion planning algorithms which can be used in designing practical systems controlling objects that move in Euclidean $d$-space, with $d\geq 2$ even, without collisions and in the presence of two obstacles with unknown a priori positions.
-Our algorithms are optimal in a very concrete sense, namely, they have the minimal possible number of local planners.
+We describe parametrised motion planning algorithms for systems controlling objects represented by points that move without collisions in an even dimensional Euclidean space and in the presence of up to three obstacles with \emph{a priori} unknown positions.
+Our algorithms are optimal in the sense that the parametrised local planners have minimal posible size.